 Certain aspects of the hair analysis method currently used by the Company are covered by US and foreign patents owned by the Company.
-The Company has been granted a total of ten US patents, including a patent issued to the Company in 2011 that focuses on digesting hair and releasing drugs trapped in the hair without destroying the drugs.
+The Company has been granted a total of twelve US patents, including a patent issued to the Company in 2011 that focuses on digesting hair and releasing drugs trapped in the hair without destroying the drugs.
 This patent can be used with a broad range of immunoassay screen techniques, mass spectrometry methods, and chromatographic procedures.
-In 2012, the Company received an additional patent that extended the range of the patent received in 2011.
+In 2012, the Company received an additional US patent that extended the range of the patent received in 2011.
+More recently, two US patents related to integrity testing of hair samples issued in 2015 and 2016, and a US patent application directed to detection of multiple analytes was allowed.
 Additional patent applications are currently pending in the U.S. and internationally.
+In 2019, US Patent 10,539,580 was issued covering our Solid Phase Multi-Analyte Assay used in all our cleared EIA FDA submissions.